mjjaniec/SphinxTableEditor/README.md

 # SphinxTableEditor
-Sphinx table editor is a tool that ease edition of sphinx tables Just paste table (it even might be broken or badly aligned) and click edit.
-A wisual edition tool will be opened.
+Sphinx table editor is a tool that ease edition of sphinx tables.

+Just paste a table (it even might be broken or badly aligned) and click edit.
+A visual edition tool will be opened.
 Click Save and you will see your table back in Sphinx format.

-If you want only to fix a broken table then just paste and click regenerate.
+If you want only to fix a broken table then just paste it and click Regenerate.

 ![Usage example](https://github.com/mjjaniec/SphinxTableEditor/blob/master/TableEditorAnimation.gif?raw=true)